Author Archives: Emily Gainer

 • Details: Scholarship page.

-Call for Nominations: 2024 SOA Merit Award
+Call for Nominations: 2025 Merit Award

-The SOA Membership & Awards Committee seeks nominations for the 2024 Society of Ohio Archivists Merit Award.
+The SOA Membership & Awards Committee seeks nominations for the 2025 Society of Ohio Archivists Merit Award.

-SOA Council Minutes from November 2023 and January 2024
+Council Meeting Minutes from Dec 6, 2024

 Interested in SOA over time?
 Also on that page are minutes dating back to 1997.
 In addition to documenting actions from the leadership meeting, minutes include reports from the treasurer as well as from committees and task forces.